Calibrated Multi-Level Quantile Forecasting: Gradient equilibrium

-Intuitively, restorativity tells us that whenever the iterates get too far from the origin, the negative gradient will push the iterate back towards the origin.
-This can be seen most easily in the one-dimensional setting where $\theta \in \R$ and $\phi(\theta) = 0$; in this case, restorativity says that $\langle \theta, \g(\theta) \rangle \geq 0$ whenever $|\theta| \geq h$.
-This implies that whenever $\theta$ is large in magnitude, the negative gradient will be anti-aligned with it, so following the negative gradient will decrease the magnitude of $\theta$.
-This intuition is formalized in the following result, which tells us that online gradient descent produces bounded iterates when the losses are restorative, and consequently achieves gradient equilibrium.
+Intuitively, restorativity \eqref{eq:restorativity} tells us that whenever the iterates get too far from the origin, the negative gradient will push the iterate back towards the origin.
+This can be seen most easily in the one-dimensional setting where $\theta \in \R$ and $\phi(\theta) = 0$: in this case, restorativity says that $\sign(\theta) = \sign(g(\theta))$ whenever $|\theta| \geq h$.
+In other words, if $\theta$ is large in magnitude, then the negative gradient will be anti-aligned with it, so following the negative gradient will decrease the magnitude of $\theta$.

+This intuition is formalized in the following result, which appears as Proposition 5 in \cite{angelopoulos2025gradient}.
+It says that \GD{} produces iterates that grow slowly when the losses are restorative.